 This graph tracks the total national independent vote for U.S. House since 2004:

 Edison exit polls since 2004 show that the independent vote had gone towards the Democrats until 2010, when it swung heavily in the Republicans direction.

-The graph below shows the national vote for U.S. President among independents who call themselves moderates – a group that made up 15% of all voters in 2012 (up from 13% in 2004 and 2008):
+The next graph shows the national vote for U.S. House among independents who call themselves moderates.
+Moderate Independents make up 14% of all voters:

 Moderate Independents broke slightly for the Republicans in 2010, the first time they have done that since before 2004 and this demographic group is a big reason the Republicans scored such big gains in 2010.

 What are President Obama’s chances of winning this group back in 2012?

 We can look at the favorable ratings for the major political parties.

 Among Moderate Independents we see that the Democratic Party has higher unfavorables than favorables but the Republican Party’s ratings are even more negative: